natgo/wt-wiki-scraper/wikitext-transpiled/ground/Crusader%20AA%20Mk%20I.md

 * Cannon slot in front turret armour allows machine gun bullets to go through and injure/kill the crew
 * Against attacker and bombers, 40 mm cannon is not a one-hit kill and repeated hits are necessary
 * Exposed top leave crew vulnerable
-* Slow rate of fire and muzzle velocity
+* Slow rate of fire and poor muzzle velocity
 * Limited ammo, which could be a problem since the gun requires leading of shots

 == History ==